EdwinFelixChen/Mini-Stock-Market-Simulator/README.md

 # Mini Stock Market Simulator 📈

-A lightweight, high-performance full-stack stock trading simulator.
+A lightweight full-stack stock trading simulator.
 This project was built as a focused MVP (Minimum Viable Product) to master asynchronous state synchronization, event-driven UI updates, and real-time backend polling.

 ---